BLUE HORIZON 1261

 Merlin sighed loudly and put his hands on his hips.
 "Yes, and that means everyone!
 Now, scoot!"

 The tired bunch got to their feet, a few grumbling beneath their breath.
-Having moved cargo right alongside everyone else, Merlin was just as weary as the rest of them, but even if no one else wanted a copy of the portrait, he wanted one.
+Despite a stiff shoulder still healing from its earlier assault, Merlin had helped moved as much of the cargo as he had been able to and was just a weary as the rest of them.
+However, even if no one else wanted a copy of the portrait, he wanted one.
 As captain of the vessel about to start on its first voyage with this crew, he felt no guilt at forcing his employees into this one event.

 Mr. Koihan studied the display of the camera and then looked up over it toward the crowd beneath three lights he had erected near the nose of the freighter.
 The black bear motioned toward Connie and gestured that the human woman should scoot in closer to the rest of the group.